thavlik/kind-test-runner/README.md

 ## Notes
 - Must run as privileged with host networking
-- $TESTPATH, if defined, is executed after the cluster starts.
+- $ENTRYPOINT, if defined, is executed after the cluster starts.
 - NO_DELETE=0 will scope the cluster to the lifetime of the container

 ## Example